Przejdź do kontaktu

 The

-bolt wer
+and bolt wer

-e specially
+e specially designed

-the specific
+specific saw

 , for